 The Palm Activated ratchet locking system

-Another super important feature is the extended release handle.
-This provides an easy way to release (or escape) from the table when you are finished.
-I wish more inversion tables had an extended handle release.
+Another super important feature is the extended-release handle.
+This handle provides an easy way to release (or escape) from the table when you are finished.
+I wish more inversion tables had a longer handle release.

 Also, the ratchet locking system allows you to get just the right fit for your ankles, not to tight and not too loose.
 Inverting with the ankle lock too tight is not fun, and if it’s too loose, you feel like you are going to end up on the floor.